Kieri0/Streamflix/README.md

 A PHP/MySQL movie streaming web app with full admin panel, subscription management, and advanced database features.

+## Developers

+This web app was developed by Kent Kerbie Cabahit and Eugem John Llanos

 ## Features

 - **User Auth** — Register, login, logout with bcrypt passwords